-In the world of language services, simultaneous interpreting can be classified as the most demanding.
+In the world of language services, simultaneous interpretation can be classified as the most demanding.
 The interpreter must have excellent language skills and more than average fluency in two languages.
-Further, he or she must be mentally prepared, especially if the meeting or conference is a long one and involves many speakers.
+Further, he or she must be mentally prepared.
+Especially if the meeting or conference is a long one and involves many speakers.
 Being a simultaneous interpreter means correctly interpreting what is being said while injecting the nuances necessary in the target language.
 The environment itself can already be stressful.
 The interpreter cannot consult a dictionary to look up unfamiliar expressions and terms, which is reason enough to have excellent proficiency in the source and target languages.
 The interpreter must be fully confident of their speaking skills.
 The job demands that the interpreter must also be skilled in improvisation.

 Simultaneous interpreting is very intense work, therefore, it often requires at least two interpreters.
 Each one typically interprets for about 20 to 30 minutes and takes a 10-minute break in between meetings.
 It is important that the interpreter remains alert or the interpretation might suffer.
 Thus, it is essential to have two interpreters to take turns in interpreting simultaneously.